 Two buses off, back across the Bay Bridge:

-What was lost and what was gained: I guess the thing to say is that they are and was both beautiful in their way.
+What was lost and what was gained: I guess the thing to say is that they are and were both beautiful in their way.

 Happy passengers, I hope, arriving at the terminal then and now.